-Our team is led by two Black women who have both spent more than a decade working to shift away from punitive criminal legal system practices and build community-held, restorative solutions to address harm.
 Across the team, we are a group of vibrant, passionate, dedicated people who support our national network of partners to implement restorative justice diversion programs in their communities.

 Find out more about each of our dynamic Restorative Justice Project team members on the Impact Justice team page.

 What we do

 The Restorative Justice Project at Impact Justice leads the expansion of restorative justice diversion (RJD) programs across the country through our direct training and technical assistance and the development of our National Training and Innovation Center.
 We support partners across the country to develop programs that address harms through dialogue among those most impacted, and are held by leaders and organizations in the communities most affected by the criminal legal system.
 These dialogues include community and family members with a focus on developing a strengths-based plan to repair the harm, encourage accountability, and support those impacted to move forward in a restorative way.

 Knowing that referrals to typical diversion programs often replicate the same racial disparities known to plague the criminal legal system overall, our model of restorative justice diversion is explicitly designed to stem this practice.
 We ensure that offenses and neighborhoods driving the highest number of criminal legal system referrals for youth of color are prioritized for our RJD programs.